jewuma/mumps-debug/readme.md

 * Also set the localRoutinesPath to map the directory on your VS Code machine to the machine where MDEBUG.m runs.

 * Open a M-Program you want to debug in VS Code and start debugging via "F5"
+* New in Version 0.8.0: Press Ctrl-E to toggle between long and short Command-Format

 ## Project Page: